-Guidance is given in this section in respect of what purposes cash flow forecasts are used for; their usefulness in terms of running a business and predicting business failure; the various contractual mechanisms for dealing with cash flows; the relevant legislative items and the formulas or 'curves' used to predict the cash flow for construction projects.
+- what cash flow forecasts are used for - their usefulness in terms of running a business and predicting business failure - the various contractual mechanisms for dealing with cash flows - the relevant legislative items and - the formulas or 'curves' used to predict the cash flow for construction projects.

-1.1 Uses of cash flow forecasts
+2.1 Uses of cash flow forecasts

-There are two main types of cash flow forecast:
+There are two main types of cash flow forecast.

-- The cash flow forecast of a company (i.e. a contractor or consultant) - otherwise known as organisational cash flow. - The cash flow forecast of a particular construction contract or project - otherwise known as project cash flow.
+- The cash flow forecast of a company (i.e. a contractor or consultant) otherwise known as organisational cash flow. - The cash flow forecast of a particular construction contract or project otherwise known as project cash flow.

 The cash flow forecast of a company will review and analyse the predicted incoming and outgoing cash for a set period of time (usually a year) and is often used for business and resource planning and for analysing the financial health of companies.

 The cash flow forecast of a construction contract or project deals specifically with the payments due under a particular construction contract.

 The construction contract cash flow will often inform a company's overall cash flow as they are intrinsically linked.

-It is important to understand both types of cash flow forecast and how and why they are used within the construction industry.
+It is important to understand both types of cash flow forecast and how and why they are used in the construction industry.

-Various parties within a construction contract use cash flow forecasts for different reasons and it is therefore not uncommon to present cash flow forecasts in different ways to fit the requirement.
-It is also important to note that cash flow can travel in different directions, but for the purposes of this guidance note any reference to cash flow shall mean the cash flow from the employer to the main contractor unless otherwise stated.
+Various parties in a construction contract use cash flow forecasts for different reasons and it is therefore not uncommon to present cash flow forecasts in different ways to fit the requirement.
+It is also important to note that cash flow can travel in different directions, but for the purposes of this practice information any reference to cash flow means the cash flow from the employer to the main contractor unless otherwise stated.

-Other directions of cash flow to consider are the main contractor's cash flow to their subcontractors and suppliers, the employer's cash flow to consultants (i.e. architect and quantity surveyor, etc.) and other fees (fit-out costs, VAT, etc.) for an overall project cash (see Table 1).
+Other directions of cash flow to consider are the main contractor's cash flow to their subcontractors and suppliers, the employer's cash flow to consultants (i.e. architect and quantity surveyor, etc.) and other fees (fit-out costs, VAT, etc.).
+For an overall project cash see Table 1.